Towards Disentangling Information Paths with Coded ResNeXt: Experiments

 \subsection{Specialization}

-The core idea of this work is to specialize each subNN to specific subset of classes; hence the first experiment is designed to test whether our proposed architecture actually succeeds in achieving specialization.
-Assuming a subNN is assigned to actively work for some class, then if this indeed helps on the classification process of images belonging to that class, removing this active subNN should have a negative impact on the performance.
-On the other hand, if that subNN is not assigned to that class, then it should remain inactive during the process so removing it should have no impact (degradation) on the performance.
+A key idea of our work is to specialize each subNN to specific subset of classes; hence the first experiment is designed to test whether our architecture succeeds in achieving specialization.
+Assuming a subNN is assigned to activate for some class, if this subNN helps indeed on the classification process of images belonging to that class, removing this active subNN should negatively impact this process.
+On the other hand, if that subNN is not assigned to that class, then it should remain inactive during the process, so removing it should have no impact (degradation) on the performance.

-For the first experiment we pick a block $l$ from which we randomly remove subNNs\footnote{Removing a subNN from a block in this architecture is equivalent to zeroing all of its parameters or to zeroing its output before the Energy Normalization.
-The latter changes neither the Energy normalization of the other subNNs (since its contribution to the denominator of \cref{eq:Energy_Normalization} is zero), nor it affects anyhow the subsequent summation of the subNNs' outputs.} in two ways.
+For the first experiment we pick a block $l$ from which we randomly remove subNNs\footnote{Removing a subNN from a block in this architecture is equivalent to zeroing all of its parameters or to zeroing its output before the Energy Normalization.} in two ways.
 Given the class of the input image sampled from the validation set, the first way randomly removes $k{\leq} N_{act,l}$ subNNs from the set of active for that class subNNs.
 The second way randomly removes $k{\leq} N-N_{act,l}$ subNNs from the (complementary) set of inactive subNNs for that class.
-The block we choose in \cref{fig:RemovingSubNNs_GivenBlock} is the last one of stage c3 (see \cref{tab:architectures}) for CIFAR datasets and the second of stage c5 for ImageNet.
+For illustration, in \cref{fig:RemovingSubNNs_GivenBlock} we pick the last block of stage s2 in the architecture for CIFAR (see \cref{tab:architectures}) and the second of stage s4 for that for ImageNet.
+Figures with respect to other blocks are presented in \cref{sec:BinaryClassifiersAdditionalPlots}.